 Certain organizational and offering costs related to our public offerings have been paid by our Advisor on our behalf.
 Organizational and offering costs incurred by our Advisor have been analyzed and segregated between those which are organizational in nature, those which are offering-related salaries and other general and administrative expenses of the Advisor and its affiliates, and those which qualify as offering expenses in accordance with Staff Accounting Bulletin ("SAB") Topic 5.A, Miscellaneous Accounting - Expenses of Offering.
 Organizational costs are expensed as incurred in accordance with Statement of Position 98-5, Reporting on the Costs of Start-up Activities.
 Offering-related salaries and other general and administrative expenses of the Advisor and its affiliates are expensed as incurred, and third-party offering expenses are taken as a reduction against the net proceeds of the offerings within additional paid-in capital in accordance with SAB Topic 5.A.
-In addition to the offering costs to be paid to the Advisor, selling commissions and dealer manager fees are paid to Hines Real Estate Securities, Inc. ("HRES" or the "Dealer Manager").
+In addition to the offering costs paid to the Advisor, selling commissions and dealer manager fees are paid to Hines Real Estate Securities, Inc. ("HRES" or the "Dealer Manager").
 Such costs are netted against the net offering proceeds within additional paid-in capital as well.

-We commenced the Current Offering on June 19, 2006, and on June 26, 2006, we entered into a new advisory agreement with the Advisor (the "Advisory Agreement").
-The Advisory Agreement was renewed in June 2007 for an additional one-year term.
-Certain organizational and offering costs associated with the Current Offering have been paid by the Advisor on our behalf.
-Pursuant to the terms of our current Advisory Agreement, we are obligated to reimburse the Advisor for the actual organizational and offering costs incurred, so long as such costs, together with selling commissions and dealer-manger fees, do not exceed 15% of gross proceeds from the Current Offering.
+Certain organizational and offering costs associated with the Second Offering have been paid by the Advisor on our behalf.
+Pursuant to the terms of the advisory agreement entered into in June 2006 and renewed in June 2007, we are obligated to reimburse the Advisor for the actual organizational and offering costs incurred, so long as such costs, together with selling commissions and dealer-manger fees, do not exceed 15% of gross proceeds from the Second Offering.

-Our Current Offering will terminate on June 30, 2008, pursuant to the terms of the offering.
-Accordingly, we expect to commence the Third Offering on or about July 1, 2008.
-Pursuant to the anticipated terms of the Third Offering, we are not expected to be obligated to reimburse the Advisor for organizational and offering costs related to the Third Offering.
+On July 1, 2008, we entered into a new advisory agreement in connection with our Third Offering.
+Pursuant to the terms of the new advisory agreement, we are not obligated to reimburse the Advisor for organizational and offering costs related to the Third Offering.
 Additionally, the Advisor is not a shareholder of Hines REIT.
-Accordingly, no amounts of organizational and offering costs incurred by the Advisor in connection with the Third Offering during the three months ended March 31, 2008 have been recorded in the accompanying consolidated financial statements.
+Accordingly, no amounts of organizational and offering costs incurred by the Advisor in connection with the Third Offering during the six months ended June 30, 2008 have been recorded in the accompanying consolidated financial statements.
+See "Subsequent Events" for additional information regarding the new Advisory Agreement.